 Permanent foster caring gives children love, stability and support from children to adolescence and beyond.

-If you're interested in supporting young people, aged 16 plus, into independence and empowering them to make decisions about their future, then becoming a Supported Lodgings Provider could be great for you.
+If you're interested in supporting young people, aged 16 plus, into independence and empowering them to make decisions about their future, then becoming a Supported Lodgings Host could be great for you.

 You would need a spare bedroom, a general understanding of some of the needs of young people and the issues they may be facing, as well as patience and a commitment to provide a supportive and safe environment.